Did you know?

 Who sells electricity?

 Four major types of electricity providers sell electricity to end-use consumers.
 The shares of electricity sales by type of provider in 2017 (the most recent annual data available at the time of this update) were

 - Electric cooperatives—11%

+The other 2% of electricity sales in 2017 were by other types of providers.
 In addition to sales to end-use customers, electricity is also often traded on wholesale markets or through bilateral contracts.